kanduri/cscs-docs/docs/software/sciapps/gromacs.md

 5. **User-Friendly Interface**: GROMACS provides a command-line interface (CLI) and a set of well-documented input and control files, making it accessible to both novice and expert users.
 It offers flexibility in defining system parameters, simulation conditions, and analysis options through easily modifiable input files.

 6. **Integration with Other Software**: GROMACS can be integrated with other software packages and tools to perform advanced analysis and extend its capabilities.
 It supports interoperability with visualization tools like VMD and PyMOL, analysis packages like GROMACS Analysis Tools (GROMACS Tools) and MDAnalysis, and scripting languages such as Python, allowing users to leverage a wide range of complementary tools.

-## Licensing Terms & Conditions

-GROMACS is a joint effort, with contributions from developers around the world: users agree to acknowledge use of GROMACS in any reports or publications of results obtained with the Software (see [GROMACS Homepage](https://www.gromacs.org/about.html) for details).

 ## Daint on Alps (GH200)